Advertisement

 What is AFib?

-AFib occurs when the electrical signals that regulate heart rhythm don’t move through the heart correctly, causing its top chambers—the atria—to flutter or quiver.
-As a result, all the blood doesn’t leave the upper chambers, causing it to pool.
-When blood pools it can form a clot, and a clot can leave the heart and block blood flow to the brain, causing a potentially deadly stroke.
-The good news is that AFib can be managed.
-Learn about the range of existing treatment options for the condition.
+AFib occurs when the electrical signals that regulate heart rhythm don’t move through the heart in their usual way.
+This causes the heart’s top chambers—called the atria—to flutter or quiver.
+As a result, blood doesn’t fully leave the upper chambers, causing it to pool.
+When blood pools it can form a clot.
+A clot can exit the heart and block blood flow to the brain, causing a potentially deadly stroke.
+The good news is that AFib can be managed with a variety of lifestyle and medical approaches.

 medicine, pill, drugs, medication, prescription